Johann3s/Jexm/README.md

 When you create a controller you extend the Controller in the controllers directory.
 #####Note that there must be a a constructor calling parent::__construct() before anything else.
 #####
 The controllers all have access to helpers which will ease the coding and save you time.
-See the helpers section futher down.
+See the helpers section further down.